cmput402/cmput402.github.io/content/group/basics-updated.md

 - Please name your file using the following format:
     - `<LabCode>_<GroupName>_G1_Report.pdf`
     - Example: `D01_m01_G1_Report.pdf`
 - Meets the formatting requirements in the previous section.
-Marks may be lost or you may recieve a zero if the report not **easy** to read and professional, or if it does meet the formatting above.
+Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting above.

 ## Your Report Must Include